 Saudi Prince Al-Waleed bin Talal attends a news conference in Riyadh, Saudi Arabia August 30, 2009.
 REUTERS/Fahad Shadeed/File Photo

-The new body was given broad powers to investigate cases, issue arrest warrants and travel restrictions, and seize assets.
+Prince Mohammed, who has pledged to go after graft at the highest levels, will head the new anti-corruption body, which was given broad powers to investigate cases, issue arrest warrants and travel restrictions, and freeze assets.

 Leave a Comment